mialkin/docs/dotnet/libraries/polly.md

 # Polly

-[↑ Polly](https://github.com/App-vNext/Polly) is a .NET resilience and transient-fault-handling library that allows developers in a fluent and thread-safe manner to express such policies as:
+[↑ Polly](https://github.com/App-vNext/Polly) is a .NET resilience and transient-fault-handling library that helps navigate the unreliable network by providing *resilience strategies* in fluent-to-express *policies*:

 Reactive policies: